Corporate GovernanceAIM Rule 50

-- Andrew Newland, Chief Executive Officer – Over 25 years experience of setting up, leading and building technology-based businesses, over 15 years leading specialist medtech businesses, and over 6 years in the liquid biopsy space.
+- Andrew Newland, Chief Executive – over 28 years of experience in setting up, leading and building technology-based businesses, over 18 years leading specialist medtech businesses, and over 9 years in the liquid biopsy space.

 Evaluate Board performance (QCA Principle 7)

 The Company supports the concept of an effective Board leading and controlling the Company.
 The Chairman discusses and deals with any concerns with an individual director, or the board as a whole, on board performance as they arise.
-Additionally, the Board undertakes a periodic evaluation of its performance, its Directors and its Committees, the last one being in 2018.
+Additionally, the Board undertakes a periodic formal evaluation of its performance, its Directors and its Committees, the last one being in 2018.
 The review, led by the Chairman, involves each Board member providing feedback and comments on the others and where necessary specific actions are identified to improve certain areas.

 Promote a value-based corporate culture (QCA Principle 8)

-The Board sets great store by its values-based corporate culture and ethical reputation which is crucial to the Group’s reputation in the highly regulated field in which it operates.
+The Board places emphasis on its values-based corporate culture and ethical behaviour which are crucial to the Group’s reputation in the highly regulated field in which it operates.
 The Group’s success depends on maintaining a supportive, innovative and can-do culture when working with suppliers and customers.

-The Group operates a flat structure with all staff having the ability to discuss matters with Directors.
-The management team meets regularly to promote communications and teamwork.
+The Group operates a flat structure with all staff having the ability to discuss matters with Directors and senior managers.
+The management teams meet regularly to promote communications and teamwork.
 The majority of projects take a team based approach.
 Staff regularly work at different offices.
 Recruitment practices are heavily focused on recruiting people with similarly strong values.
 We have expanded our HR team to ensure a consistently open and ethical approach to recruitment, management and employee communication throughout our offices.

 Maintain fit for purpose governance structures (QCA Principle 9)

-Chairman: the Chairman is responsible for the leadership of the Board and ensuring thebeffective running and management of the Board.
-He is also responsible for the Board’s oversight of the Company’s affairs, which includes ensuring that the Directors receive accurate, timely and clear information, ensuring the effective contribution of the non-executive directors and implementing effective communication with shareholders.
+Chairman: the Chairman is responsible for the leadership of the Board and ensuring the effective running and management of the Board.
+He is also responsible for the Board’s oversight of the Company’s affairs, which includes ensuring that the Directors receive accurate, timely and clear information, ensuring the effective contribution of the Non-executive Directors and implementing effective communication with shareholders.

-non-executive directors are required to allocate sufficient time to the company to discharge their responsibilities effectively.
-The Board considers the non-executive directors to be sufficiently independent to provide appropriate oversight and scrutiny.
+The Board considers the Non-executive Directors to be sufficiently independent to provide appropriate oversight and scrutiny (see Principle 5).

-in accordance with the Company’s Articles of Association all serving Directors are subject to re-election every three years, and newly appointed Directors are re- elected at the first Annual General Meeting after their appointment.
+In accordance with the Company’s Articles of Association, Directors are subject to re-election every three years, and newly appointed Directors are subject to election at the first Annual General Meeting after their appointment.

 Committees of the Board

-The members of the Committee are the Non-executive Director Brian Howlett (Chairman of the Audit Committee) and the Chairman Garth Selvey and the Non-executive Director Jan Groen.
+The members of the Committee are the Non-executive Director Brian Howlett (Chairman of the Audit Committee), the Chairman Garth Selvey and the Non-executive Director Jan Groen.
 The Audit Committee meets at least twice a year to review the interim and annual accounts before they are submitted to the Board.
 The external auditors, Finance Director and Chief Executive may attend by invitation.
 Provision is made to meet with the auditors at least once a year without any Executive Director present.

 The terms of reference can be found here